October 22, 2018

 - Task labels to identify the priority level and status of each task.

 - Comments within tasks to take regular updates from the team.

-- Zapier integration which helps to connect with multiple other applications.
+- Zapier integration helps to connect with multiple other applications.

-- Offline mode, facilitating work even without internet.
+- Offline mode, facilitating work even without the internet.

 - Multiple powerful filters to access the tasks according to needs.